cse110-sp23-group6/SixthSense/README.md

 - Zodiac Emojis: Each user profile now comes with a matching zodiac emoji, representing the user's zodiac sign.
 - Deployment Bug Fix: Previous version does not deploy as intended to Github pages, bug fixed.

 Info: Version 1.0.0 serves as our major release, as we have fine tuned the functionalities of our project.
 New functionalities, such as the sound button, have been added based on feedback from real people testing the project.
-We hope to improve our code maintainability by removing the duplicate code.
-There are some minor bugs that we will aim to repair, but this is essentially our final product.
+Improved code maintainability from D to A. This is essentially our final product.

 ## Version 1.0